BenPomme/metaben/README.md

 ## Disclaimer

-Trading involves substantial risk of loss and is not suitable for everyone.
-This software is provided for educational purposes only.
-Past performance is not indicative of future results.
+Trading involves risk.
+This software is for educational purposes only.
+Use at your own risk.
+Past performance does not guarantee future results.